shakiyam/Oracle-Database-23ai-Free-on-Docker/README.md

 Configuration
 -------------

-Copy the file `dotenv.sample` to a file named `.env` and rewrite the contents as needed.
+Copy the file `dotenv.sample` to a file named `.env` and modify the contents as needed.

 ```shell
 ORACLE_CONTAINER_NAME=oracle_database_23c_free